amicuchu/NintendoClientsWiki/ENL-Key-Generation.md

-Splatoon 2 uses ENL, a first-party networking framework on top of [PIA](PIA-Overview) and [NEX](NEX-Overview-(Game-Servers)).
-To generate the key ENL uses the random number generator provided by SEAD (Nintendo's first-party standard library).
+ENL is a first-party networking framework on top of [PIA](PIA-Overview) and [NEX](NEX-Overview-(Game-Servers)).
+To generate a key ENL uses the random number generator provided by SEAD (Nintendo's private standard library).

 The random number generator works as follows:
 ```python